 The micro-credential in sustainable food systems prepares students entering into food system-related careers to better understand sustainable systems utilized in production, distribution, processing, sales, and waste reduction.

-Environmental Science and Policy Non-Majors:
+Environmental Science, Policy, and Sustainability Non-Majors:

 ES 200: Introduction to Environmental Science

-Environmental Science and Policy Majors:
+Environmental Science, Policy, and Sustainability Majors: